 Twice British Photographer of the Year; twice News Photographer of the Year

 TopFoto is now the outright owner of the late Roger Bamber’s photographic archive, a photographer whose career spanned the golden age of photojournalism continuing into the 21st Century.

 2015 marked Roger Bamber’s 50th year as a leading photojournalist.
 He landed his first Fleet Street job on the day he arrived in London with his student portfolio in 1965.
 In those days the Daily Mail was a broadsheet and they signed him up to cover news and features.
 He was 20 years old.

 Four years later in 1969 he was poached to join the launch team of Rupert Murdoch’s new idea – the tabloid Sun newspaper.
 He stayed for 19 years, covering war, rock and pop, hard news and features all over the world.

-His work has brought him a clutch of accolades, including twice Photographer of the Year (once for a Sun portfolio and once for a set of Guardian pictures – a double thus far not repeated by anyone else...), twice News Photographer of the Year and he has forgotten how many times Features and Arts Photographer of the Year but knows it is more than 11.
+His work brought him a clutch of accolades, including twice Photographer of the Year (once for a Sun portfolio and once for a set of Guardian pictures – a double thus far not repeated by anyone else...), twice News Photographer of the Year and he couldn’t remember how many times he’d been Features and Arts Photographer of the Year but knew it was more than 11.

 The unifying element in all his work is his distinctive graphic style, wry humour and boundless originality, all of which worked across the broad range of publications he filled with punchy pictures which made people think and look twice.